Editorial policy and review procedure

 Calls for articles for future special issues are announced in a special column on the journal’s site.
-Interested authors are invited to take note of the relevant dates and rules for publication.
+Interested authors are invited to take note of the relevant dates (see Appels à articles/Call for papers) and rules for publication.

 Those responsible for special issues participate in the work of the editorial committee concerning the proposed issue.

-Authors must submit their texts in either French or English.
-In addition, they may also submit their article in any other language, in which case this version will be added to the English and the French versions.
+Authors must submit their texts in either French, German, Italian, Spanish and always in English.
+In addition, they may also submit their article in any other language, in which case this version will be added to the two others versions.

 Given that the texts must be translated, authors and those responsible for special issues are urged to provide either translations or the funding for such translations.